Chapter 5: Academic Strategies

 Resources for Assignments

 In many of your classes, instructors will intentionally assign reading materials that will help you complete assignments and study for tests.
 You’ll sometimes be asked to write an essay or complete an assignment that directly engages with a specific author’s research.
 You’ll be expected to comprehend and critically discuss the related reading material assigned to you.
-Additionally, professors may expect you to draw on specific ideas presented in the readings assigned throughout the course in your tests, quizzes, and exam responses.
-Therefore, it’s always a good idea to take effective notes of your readings, as they will serve as useful study notes in helping you remember what you hear and see.
+Additionally, professors may expect you to draw on specific ideas presented in the readings assigned throughout the course in your tests, quizzes and exam responses.
+Therefore, it’s always a good idea to take effective notes of your readings, as they will help you study and remember what you learn.

 Readings for Class